Visiting Arbroath – A Tale of Scottish Independence and Smoked Fish

 At that point they can be eaten, warm with a chunk of crusty bread.
 All you need to do is remove the main bones from each Smokie, something which is done by just opening the fish up and pulling out the backbone.

 That’s it – the process is simple but the end result is quite delicious – a sweet, tender fish with a mild smokiness.
 In fact, although the original process was designed to preserve the fish, they don’t keep for long (3 days or so in the fridge) although they can be frozen.

 I’m hooked – I know I’ll be looking out for Arbroath Smokies now whenever I’m in Scotland!

 Apart from feasting on fish, Arbroath has a special place in the history of Scotland, thanks to Arbroath Abbey and the declaration of Arbroath.

 I was completely fascinated by the ‘Round O’ – a large circular window in the chapel which is believed to have been used as a navigation aid for sailors.
-Only in Scotland could you have a round O (as opposed to a square or triangular one).
+Only in Scotland!

-And, because the construction spanned two architectural design periods, there are a mixture of round (Norman) and pointed arches (early Gothic style).
+Because the construction spanned two architectural design periods, there is a mixture of round (Norman) and pointed arches (early Gothic style).

 What would have been the Abbots House is the best-preserved part of the original monastery.

-It now serves as a museum and living history display – for example, there’s a stunning undercroft and space where the kitchen would have been.
+It now serves as a museum and living history display – for example, there’s a stunning undercroft with space where the kitchen would have been.

 It is obvious just how luxurious the Abbot’s House would have been for this period, with fragments of the original carved wood panelling, stonework and a large number of windows flooding the upper floors with light.